NCAlgebra/NC/DOCUMENTATION/README.md

 Noncommutative Gröbner Basis
 ============================

 The package `NCGBX` provides an implementation of a noncommutative Gröbner Basis algorithm.
 It is a Mathematica only replacement to the C++ `NCGB` which is still provided with this distribution.

+If you want a living version of this chapter just run the notebook `NC/DEMOS/3_NCGroebnerBasis.nb`.

 Gröbner Basis are useful in the study of algebraic relations.

 In order to load `NCGBX` one types: